fraterrisus/dragonwars-crack/doc/Board Events.md

 ## Sailing the Boat<a name="boat">

 There are five destinations.
-You pass in the index of your current location so that one isn't show on the list of choices.
+You pass in the index of your current location so that one isn't shown on the list of choices.

+Your "parking space" is stored in `heap[bd]`.
+If you approach a dock that isn't the same as where you left the boat, you can't use the dock.
+(This is how Ugly drops you at the Necropolis; the parking space is still 0, the Necropolis dock, index 1, doesn't work.)

 - Pirate's Cove `(0a:01,01)`
 - Necropolis `(0e:07,14)`